wearenolte/lean-theme/README.md

 ```

 ## Models and Controllers
-Modules specific to your project go in the `src` directory.
+Modules specific to your project go in the `backend` directory.
 We encourage you to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) so each module just try to address a single responsibility for instance Widgets/Widgets.php only tries to address the Widget rendering problem.

 The module classes are loaded automatically.